blandersonw/AutoDeck/README.md

 # GenerativePresentation
-This application will be used to create a software capable of generating a presentation on many topics.
+This application will be used to generate a presentation according to user input.

-## User Input:
+## Example User Input:

 ### Presentation topic: